-Date of most recent review: November 2018
+Date of most recent review: Dec 2021

-Equality objectives - specific, measurable Rationale Links to other key documents Progress over time 1 Ensure to diminish difference in attainment across the curriculum between Disadvantaged and Non Disadvantaged.
-64% of our intake is Pupil Premium.
-ASP reports that the school's deprivation indicator for last year was 0.57, with national being 0.21.
-The progress of disadvantaged pupils is well below national (as stated in ASP) School Development Plan, Pupil Premium action plan/statement or SOAPS 2 Ensure that all SENd children make rapid progress from starting point.
-17% of children SENd.
-Ensuring they make rapid progress from starting point in order to achieve full potential.
+Equality objectives - specific, measurable Rationale Links to other key documents Progress over time 1 Ensure to close the gap in attainment across the curriculum between Disadvantaged and Non- Disadvantaged.
+74% of our intake is Pupil Premium. the school's deprivation indicator for last year (2019) was 0.55, with national being 0.21.
+The progress of disadvantaged pupils is well below national.
+School Development Plan, Pupil Premium Statement Due to COVID-19, it has been difficult to close the gap in attainment as children struggled to access Remote Learning 202021, despite being provided access to laptops and internet.
+Children are currently being provided with additional tuition and support using Pupil Premium and Catch-Up funding.
+2 Ensure that all SEND children make rapid progress from starting point.
+53% of children are on the SEND Register.
 SEND progress.
 School Development Plan.
+School data Senco appointed in December 2019 has now established clear procedures for early identification and support for children with SEND.
+All Support Staff are trained in interventions and impact is visible for children from entry to exit points.

-School data 3 Raise community awareness and acceptance of diversity.
-87% of catchment is White British.
+Workshops offered to develop community awareness.
+3 Raise community awareness and acceptance of diversity.
+91% of catchment is White British.
 Minority Ethnic Groups are slowly rising.
-School Development Plan, Behaviour Policy
+School Development Plan, Behaviour Policy ' ' ' --- -- -- -- -- -------